arjuna-wenzel/swapi-wars/README.md

 the production version first call `npm run build` followed by `npm run start`.
 The page then should be available under http://localhost:3000.

+Keep in mind that building the app fetches all necessary data to display the static sites from the api already.

 # caveats

 Cold start performance is slow.